anvilco/react-ui/README.md

 ```

-## Styling
+#### Styling

 Customize the component by importing your own CSS stylesheet.
-Pass in props to override IDs and classNames.
+Override IDs or classNames by passing them in as props.

 ## Anvil Etch E-Sign Docs